 The Manfra low temperature lab performs electrical characterization of two-dimensional electron gases in GaAs/AlGaAs heterostructures.
 The primary focus is on research related to the fractional quantum Hall effect (FQHE).
 Quick characterization of material and devices is performed with a home-made 4K dipper probe equipped with a 2 Tesla magnet while more complete measurements can be made at 300 mK in a Janis He3 cryostat equipped with a 9 Tesla superconducting magnet.
 Installation of an Oxford Kelvinox He3/He4 dilution refrigerator with a 15 Tesla magnet is also underway which will allow lower (T < 50 mK) temperature examination of FQHE states and measurement of their energy gaps.

-The gallium nitride (GaN) MBE machine in the Birck laboratory is a Riber 3200 machine brought to Purdue by Professor Manfra from Bell Labs.
-The machine includes a load lock, a sample heating chamber, and a main growth chamber.
-In the main growth chamber the system is configured with two gallium sources, one aluminum source, a nitrogen plasma source, as well as sources for silicon, carbon and indium.
-It is equipped with a reflection high-energy electron diffraction (RHEED) gun for measuring sample layer growth rates as well as a Stanford Labs residual gas analyzer (RGA) for analyzing gaseous contaminant levels in the MBE chambers.
-Finally, attached to the machine are two CT8 cryopumps and one CT10 cryopump, two ion pumps and a titanium sublimation pump.
+The gallium nitride (GaN) MBE system is a Riber 32.
+The machine includes a load lock, a sample outgassing chamber, and a main growth chamber.
+In the main growth chamber the system is configured with 2 gallium sources, 2 aluminum sources, a nitrogen plasma source, an indium source as well as a source for silicon.
+It is equipped with in-situ diagnostics including a reflection high-energy electron diffraction (RHEED) gun for measuring sample surface evolution as well as a residual gas analyzer.
+Projects include the growth of AlGaN/GaN and AlInN/GaN heterostructures both on polar and non-polar GaN substrates for intersubband device applications.
+In addition this system has been used to produce the highest 2DEG mobility ever reported in an AlGaN/GaN heterostructure.

 Birck Nanotechnology Center